Stevens Square, Minneapolis: Transportation

 Several important arterial streets pass through the neighborhood, including Nicollet Avenue (Eat Street), First Avenue, and Franklin Avenue.
 In addition, the neighborhood has easy access to nearby Interstate highways, and to downtown Minneapolis, located less than a mile to the north.

 In addition, the neighborhood is served by several important transit lines, including the high-frequency 18 bus on Nicollet, as well as the 2 (on Franklin Ave), the 11 (on 3rd Ave S), and the 17 (also on Nicollet Ave).
-Although the neighborhood was considered as part of the routing for the METRO Green Line extension, an alternate route (bypassing the neighborhood) was chosen.
+Although the neighborhood was considered as part of the routing for the Metro Green Line Extension, an alternate route (bypassing the neighborhood) was chosen.

 Demographics

 In the 2020 Census, 4,137 people lived in the Stevens Square-Loring Heights neighborhood.
 According to the 5-year American Community Survey (ACS) data for 2018-2022, 53.7% of residents were white, 18.7% were Black, and 18.3% were Hispanic or Latino.
 The neighborhood is majority renters.
 In the 2018-2022 ACS data, 62.5% of housing units were occupied by renters and 20.2% by owners.
 The average household size was 1.2 owners and 0.8 for renters.

+The neighborhood is the densest in Minneapolis, with a population density of over 22000 PD/sqmi.
+Stevens Square-Loring Heights was the densest neighborhood in Minneapolis at each of the 2000, 2010, and 2020 Censuses.